Symphonic metal: Origins and evolution

-One of the earliest songs by a heavy metal band to include string arrangements is "Spiral Architect", the closing track of the fifth Black Sabbath album, Sabbath Bloody Sabbath, released in 1973.
 In the 1980s, Celtic Frost experimented with orchestration, woodwinds, horns, and choral voices in the albums To Mega Therion and Into the Pandemonium.
-A 2021 article by Metal Hammer listed the latter at number two in its list of the best twenty-five symphonic metal albums.
+2021 article by Metal Hammer listed the latter at number two in its list of the best twenty-five symphonic metal albums.
 The article claims that while perhaps neither Celtic Frost album constitutes "full-blown" symphonic metal, the rest the symphonic metal recordings listed in the article likely would not exist if not for Into the Pandemonium.